-When considering a behavioural sanction for a pupil with SEND, the school will take into account:
+When considering a behavioural sanction for a pupil with SEND, the school will consider whether:

-- Whether the pupil was unable to understand the rule or instruction? - Whether the pupil was unable to act differently at the time as a result of their SEND? - Whether the pupil is likely to behave aggressively due to their particular SEND?
+- > The pupil was unable to understand the rule or instruction - The pupil was unable to act differently at the time as a result of their SEND - > The pupil was likely to behave aggressively due to their particular SEND

-If the answer to any of these questions is yes, it may be unlawful for the school to sanction the pupil for the behaviour.
+If the answer to any of these is 'yes', it may be unlawful for the school to sanction the pupil for the behaviour.

-The school will then assess if it is appropriate to use a sanction and if so, whether any reasonable adjustments need to be made to the sanction.
+The school will then assess whether it is appropriate to use a sanction and if so, whether any reasonable adjustments need to be made to the sanction.